tycheng/Templates/README.md

 Attention
 ----------
-OGRE: Before you use any of the OGRE framework, you should export OGRE_ROOT (the root directory of OGRE, the parent of include and lib subdirectories) in the environment.
+OGRE: Before you use any of the OGRE framework, you should export OGRE_HOME (the root directory of OGRE, the parent of include and lib subdirectories) in the environment.